ucd-dare/eidrive.github.io/README.md

 ## 👥 Contributors

-Special thanks to the community for your valuable contributions and support in making CarDreamer better for everyone!
+Special thanks to the community for your valuable contributions and support in making EI-Drive better for everyone!

 <!-- readme: contributors -start -->
 <table>